project-chip/connectedhomeip/docs/getting_started/changing_examples.md

 ## Changing the zap file in an example

-Most examples in the SDK keep the .zap file in a directory called examplename-common.
+Most examples in the SDK keep the .zap file in a sub-directory called example-name-common (ex. lighting-common).
 To load an existing .zap file into the ZAP tool, from the chip-root use

 ```
 ./scripts/tools/zap/run_zaptool.sh <location of the .zap file>